renwer/Pouda/README.md

 No frameworks or external libraries used.

 Feel free to clone and use it as a skeleton for client-server applications based on sockets (That's what I'll do, anyways).

-In case of any questions and suggestions, please contact me via email or telegram - mykytenko.igor99@gmail.com; t.me/lofidancer